Job and Internship Posting Standards

 - Third-party recruiters (e.g., employment agencies) may post specific positions with specific clients on Handshake, but may not post general advertisement(s) to solicit candidates for their services.

 - Internship postings must meet the definition and criteria established for internships by the National Association of Colleges and Employers (NACE).
-For more information, please see the internship guidelines below.

 - Seasonal, non-degree, temporary and local part-time jobs may also be posted on Handshake.

 POSTINGS BY THIRD-PARTY RECRUITERS: Third-party recruiters wishing to post opportunities on Handshake must abide by the National Association of Colleges and Employers (NACE) Principles for Professional Practice for Third-Party Recruiters (http://www.naceweb.org/principles).

 Third-Party Recruiters must follow the same policies and procedures established for company recruiters including full compliance with established Affirmative Action/Equal Employment Opportunity regulations and guidelines pertaining to employment practices.

 Third-party recruiters must disclose the type of company for which they are recruiting and details of the specific position in the posting and share the name of the company for which they are recruiting to qualified candidates.
 Third-party recruiters must identify themselves as such in their contact profiles.
 Generic “solicitation for candidates” postings are not allowed on Handshake.